 The purpose of this document is to give an overview of the proposed Root Zone Level Generation Rules for the Oriya script.
 The XML format is under construction.
 It includes a discussion of relevant features of the script, the communities or languages using it, the process and methodology used and information on the contributors.
 The formal specification of the LGR can be found in the accompanying XML document:

-“Proposed-LGR-Orya-20180529.xml” (under progress)
+proposal-lgr-orya-20180529.xml

 Labels for testing can be found in the accompanying text document:

-Labels-orya-version-20180529.txt” (Not included yet)
+oriya-test-labels-20180529.txt

 Script for which the LGR is proposed